map_scale information

 - y_offset_from_top

-- number of pixels between the top of the image and the top edge of the plotted area (equivalent to the top margin height)
+- number of pixels between the top of the image and the top edge ofthe plotted area (equivalent to the top margin height)

 - x_axis_lower_left